PROS / The Surface Pro 4 is built with excellent Intel Core processors.

 By default, Microsoft includes a standard one-year warranty on the Pro 4.
 It also offers support through a variety of standard channels.
 These include phone agents, live chat, social media and online support, along with in-person troubleshooting through Microsoft Store retail locations.
 In all of these channels, Microsoft maintains a strong presence.
 It regularly maintains its accounts on services like Twitter, and the company's online support page is easy to navigate.

-With the tablet market moving toward larger screens, give Microsoft its due credit for being ahead of the curve.
-While the Pro 4 has some portability limitations in light of its size and battery life, Microsoft's flagship tablet earns our best ranking on the strength of its specifications and design.
+With the tablet market moving toward larger screens, we give Microsoft credit.
+While the Pro 4 has some portability limitations in light of its size and battery life, Microsoft's flagship tablet earns its ranking on the strength of its specifications and design.